 Working towards diversity in technical and natural sciences

 There is ample scientific evidence to suggest that diversity within research leads to more creativity and innovation.
-At VILLUM FONDEN, we seek to support an increasingly diverse and inclusive scientific community within the technical and natural sciences in Danish universities, and we have chosen to focus mainly on addressing female representation.
+At VILLUM FONDEN, we seek to support an increasingly diverse and inclusive scientific community within the technical and natural sciences at Danish universities, and we have chosen to focus mainly on addressing female representation.

 Hence, we are committed to:

-- Support the ambition to promote gender balance within Danish Science
+- Promote gender balance within Danish Science

 - Support the advancement of talented women in university research careers

-- Motivate female researchers to apply for funding to make the pool of potential future applicants more diverse
+- Motivate female researchers to apply for funding

 - Act on reducing career barriers for female researchers